Guilherme Costa (swimmer): 2017–2021

-2020 Summer Olympics–present
+2020 Summer Olympics

 At the 2020 Summer Olympics in Tokyo, Costa almost broke the South American record in the Men's 400 metre freestyle heats, with a time of 3:45.99.
 He finished in 11th place, 0.32s from getting a place in the final.
 In the 800 metre freestyle, he broke the South American record at heats with a time of 7:46.08, ranking 5th for the final.
 Costa finished 8th in the 800m freestyle final, and later, 13th in the heat of the 1500m freestyle.

+2021-24

 He did not attend the 2021 FINA World Swimming Championships (25 m), in Abu Dhabi, United Arab Emirates, because he felt some symptoms such as fever and malaise, which made him withdraw from the competition.

 At the 2022 World Aquatics Championships, in Budapest, Hungary, he became the first Brazilian and South American in history to win a medal in the 400-meter freestyle event, obtaining bronze with a time of 3:43.31, a new South American record.
 It was the first medal by a South American in the men's 400 free from any major international meet since Argentinian Alberto Zorrilla at the 1928 Olympics.
 No South American had ever even qualified for the 400m freestyle final at the World Championships.
 In the 800m freestyle, Costa broke the South American record with a time of 7:45.48, finishing in 5th place, the best position ever obtained by a South American in the event (no South American swimmer had even reached the final of this event in World Championships).
 In the 1500m freestyle, Costa broke the South American record at heats, with a time of 14:53.03, qualifying 4th for the final.
 In the final, Costa destroyed the South American record, lowering it by more than 4 seconds, with a time of 14:48.53, finishing in 6th place and equaling the best mark in the history of Brazil in the race (6th place of Luiz Lima in 1998).
 After the pool events, he swam in the open waters in the Mixed 6km Relay Team, where Brazil finished in 5th place.

 In September 2022, at the José Finkel Trophy in Recife, he broke the short course South American record in the 800-metre freestyle with a time of 7:41.23. and in the 1500-metre freestyle, with a time of 14:39.42.

 He did not attend the 2022 FINA World Swimming Championships (25 m), in Melbourne, Australia, despite having an index for the competition.